danthegoodman1/quick-convex/README.md

 });
 ```

-### Guaranteed onComplete callback
+### Retried onComplete callback

 `onComplete` is always a mutation handle and runs for both action and mutation workers.
-Quick persists completion state (`phase: "onComplete"`) and resumes there after crashes, so completion handlers are retried safely.
+Quick persists completion state (`phase: "onComplete"`) and resumes there after crashes, so completion handlers are retried safely up to 2 times.

 ```ts
 import { vOnCompleteArgs } from "@danthegoodman/quick-convex";